Primal Trek

 Fu (福), which means good luck, fortune, blessings and happiness, refers to the "God of Happiness" who was originally a heavenly star known as the "Lucky Star" (fuxing 星).
 He is also known as the "God of Good Fortune and Blessings" and as the "God of Luck".

-Early Taoism (Daoism) had three gods known as the "Three Officials" (sanguan 三官).
+Early Taoism (Daoism) had three gods known as the "Three Officials" (sanguan 三官) or "Three Immortals".
 One was named the "Heavenly Official who grants fortune" tianguancifu (天官赐福) and it was he who later became better known as the "God of Happiness".

 God of Longevity (Shou)